XDLMAO/Kaggle-Predicting-Future-Sales-1/README.md

 - item_category_name - name of item category
 ```
 ## I. Summary
-- Main methods I used for this competition that provides the desired Leaderboard score: LightGBM
+- Main methods I used for this: LightGBM
-- Methods I tried to implement but resulted in worse RMSE: XGBoos, Stacking (both simple averaging and metal models such as Linear Regression and shallow random forest)
 - The most important features are lag features of previous months, especially the ‘item_cnt_day’ lag features.
 Some of them, which can be found in my lag dataset, are
   - **target_lag_1,target_lag_2**: item_cnt_day of each shop – item pair of previous month and previous two months
   - **item_block_target_mean_lag_1, item_block_target_sum_lag_1**: sum and mean of item_cnt_day per item of previous month